StrongMind/cohort_template/README.md

     * How might we replicate similar things in testing frameworks that have no ability to nest tests in contexts?
     * Which testing frameworks in our work do we have access to that have this capability?
     * What are the potential disadvantages of this capability?

+### Topic Detail View

+Now that we've done the topic list view, how would you make a similar set of tests and TDD a topic detail view?
+Go ahead and do that, and let's talk about how that went afterwards.